Stack Overflow Careers House Rules

 One position and one location per job listing.

-Multiple positions needs to go into multiple job listings.
+Multiple positions need to go into multiple job listings.
 If you are a recruiting firm posting on behalf of your client, then your client needs to be named as the employer and your role in the process needs to be explained.

 Don’t describe yourself in a way that excludes others.